Question writing and submission guidelines

 - Try to account for unknown unknowns.
 Think about how the resolution criteria behave when something you don’t expect happens anyway.

 Metaculus has developed its own style and norms for writing and submitting questions.
-Heeding these best-practices will be appreciated by Metaculus forecasters and Community Moderators alike.
+Heeding these best-practices will be appreciated by Metaculus forecasters and Moderators alike.
+Questions which don't follow these best-practices may be rejected.

 - Write in a neutral and objective tone.
 Questions in a neutral point of view represent topics fairly, proportionately, and, as far as possible, without editorial bias (think Wikipedia-style).

 - Put effort into your question submissions.
-Don’t expect moderators to develop your question from scratch.
+Don’t expect Moderators to develop your question from scratch.
 If you have early ideas for questions but have yet to work these out, you can add a comment in the question-suggestions discussion post.
+Questions which are not nearly ready to publish and which do not follow the guidelines on this page will be rejected.

 - Explain why your question is interesting or important.
 The significance or context of a question is not always common knowledge, so it is sometimes important to explain it.
 Quoting predictions from public figures or institutions is a great way to show the significance of a question.

-- The statement of the question should match the resolution conditions.
-Make sure that the question statement does not give a mistaken impression of when and how the question might resolve.
+- The title and wording of the question should match the resolution conditions.
+Make sure that the question wording and title do not give a mistaken impression of when and how the question might resolve.

 - Delegate the boring stuff to the fine-print.
 In some cases, the resolution criteria might become quite detailed and involved.
 To keep questions streamlined, it can be convenient to relegate some of the gory details to the fine-print.